zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 ### Slide 3: <br>
 So let's have a look at the game that we are using for the project.
+We have our agent here in the middle of our game, our agent can move aound.
-The game rule is to hit as many positive object as possible, while avoiding the negative objects. 指ppt上的 Agent，Postive 和 Negative.<br> 介绍正负reward。
+The game rule is to hit as many positive object as possible, while avoiding the negative objects.
+Hit a positive object , we can gain one more score, but hit negative object , we would lose one score. <br>

 ### Slide 4: <br>